DraftBot-A-Discord-Adventure/DraftBot/CONTRIBUTING.md

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for DraftBot, including completely new features and minor improvements to existing.
+This section guides you through submitting an enhancement suggestion for Crownicles, including completely new features and minor improvements to existing.

 We use GitHub Discussion to receive suggestions.
 You can vote, discuss and add suggestions by following this link: